joshnuss/1000experiments.dev/posts/28-code-editor-hyperlink.md

 tags: code-video, svelte, animation
 ---

-One use case for the animated code thing is displaying it side by side with an article or course.
-Keeping the position of the aricle in sync with the code editor (and vice versa) would be really cool.
+One use case for the animated code thing is displaying it side by side with an article, course or docs.
+So keeping the position of the aricle in sync with the code editor (and vice versa) would be really cool.

 Today I explored having links that scroll the editor to a specific line and highlight it.
-It worked pretty well.
+It worked out pretty well.

 ## Here's the code: